Nova1369/Model_Hypertuning/README.md

 <br>
 c.
-Model 3: 4 h idden layers having 128, 64, 32, 16 number of neurons
+Model 3: 4 hidden layers having 128, 64, 32, 16 number of neurons
 respectively with activation function sigmoid, tanh, relu and selu respectively and dropout rate set to 0.5, 0.4, 0.3, 0.1 respectively.
 Use optimizer as AdamW with learning rate 0.1 with batch size set to 32.